 30 Jobs that have high demands, such as time pressure, with low control, that is, low decision-making authority, can be described as 'high-strain' jobs.11 There is strong evidence of the connection between high strain jobs and mental illness.12 Many jobs in the legal profession fall into this category at one stage or another.
 You may be a solicitor who has built your practice on the basis of your relationship with a difficult client, who requires work to be done in very tight time-frames.
-You may be a barrister with an impending trial who is finding it difficult to obtain the instructions required to prepare for that trial.
+You may be a barrister with an

-9 For an interesting discussion on moving the topic beyond a personal one, focusing on law students, see: Paula Baron, 'A Dangerous Cult: response to 'The Effect of the Market on Legal Education' 23(2) Legal Education Review 274 at 282.
+For an interesting discussion on moving the topic beyond a personal one, focusing on law students, see: Paula Baron, 'A Dangerous Cult: response to 'The Effect of the Market on Legal Education' 23(2)

+Legal Education Review 274 at 282.

-10 Harvey et al above n 2.
+Harvey et al above n 2.